History of the periodic table

 The periodic table is an arrangement of the chemical elements, structured by their atomic number, electron configuration and recurring chemical properties.
 In the basic form, elements are presented in order of increasing atomic number, in the reading sequence.
 Then, rows and columns are created by starting new rows and inserting blank cells, so that rows (periods) and columns (groups) show elements with recurring properties (called periodicity).
 For example, all elements in group (column) 18 are noble gases that are largely—though not completely—unreactive.

 The history of the periodic table reflects over two centuries of growth in the understanding of the chemical and physical properties of the elements, with major contributions made by Antoine-Laurent de Lavoisier, Johann Wolfgang Döbereiner, John Newlands, Julius Lothar Meyer, Dmitri Mendeleev, Glenn T. Seaborg, and others.

 Early history

-Nine chemical elements – carbon, sulfur, iron, copper, silver, tin, gold, mercury, and lead, have been known since before antiquity, as they are found in their native form and are relatively simple to mine with primitive tools.
+In the 5th century BCE, Leucippus and his pupil Democritus proposed that all matter was composed of small indivisible particles which they called "atoms".
+Atoms, Democritus believed, are too small to be detected by the senses; they are infinite in numbers and come in infinitely many varieties, and they have existed forever and that these atoms are in constant motion in the void or vacuum.
+What we perceive as water, fire, plants, or humans are merely combinations of atoms in the void.

 Around 330 BCE, the Greek philosopher Aristotle proposed that everything is made up of a mixture of one or more roots, an idea originally suggested by the Sicilian philosopher Empedocles.
 The four roots, which the Athenian philosopher Plato called elements, were earth, water, air and fire.
-Similar ideas about these four elements existed in other ancient traditions, such as Indian philosophy.
+Similar ideas existed in other ancient traditions, such as Indian philosophy with five elements: Earth, water, fire, air and aether collectively called 'pañca bhūta'.

-A few extra elements were known in the age of alchemy: zinc, arsenic, antimony, and bismuth.
-Platinum was also known to pre-Columbian South Americans, but knowledge of it did not reach Europe until the 16th century.
+Of the chemical elements shown on the periodic table, nine – carbon, sulfur, iron, copper, silver, tin, gold, mercury, and lead – have been known since antiquity, as they are found in their native form and are relatively simple to mine with primitive tools.
+Five more elements were known in the age of alchemy: zinc, arsenic, antimony, and bismuth.
+Platinum was known to pre-Columbian South Americans, but knowledge of it did not reach Europe until the 16th century.